 Ari Morgenstern is the CUFI Action Fund’s Senior Director of Policy and Communications where he focuses on the organization’s policy planning and strategic communication campaigns.
 Previously Morgenstern served in the private sector as a communications consultant and as a Press Officer at the Israeli Embassy in Washington.
 Morgenstern holds a B.A. in Political Science from the University of Alabama, an M.A. in Political Science from Georgia State University, and an M.A. in Government focused on Diplomacy and Conflict Studies from the Interdisciplinary Center in Herzliya, Israel.
 In the past Morgenstern volunteered for the Israeli police, and presently he volunteers for his local search and rescue team.

 Alexandria Paolozzi is the Director of Government Affairs for the CUFI Action Fund where she manages the relationship between the organization and government entities at both the federal and state levels.
 She also focuses on monitoring and analyzing public policy.
 Previously Paolozzi served as a litigation paralegal at Allen & Overy LLP and as the Senate Legislative Director for Concerned Women for America.
-Paolozzi holds a B.S. in Political Science from Liberty University, and is currently working toward her M.A. in Political Science with an emphasis on International Affairs from the same institution.
+Paolozzi holds a B.S. in Political Science from Liberty University.
 An alumni of Liberty University’s Washington Fellowship program, Paolozzi served as the Resident Director from 2015 to 2019.
 She is also an alumnus of CUFI’s Israel Collective initiative.
 Paolozzi was awarded a policy certificate through Hudson Institute’s Political Studies Program on The China Threat.
-Presently Paolozzi is a member of American Enterprise Institute (AEI)’s Values & Capitalism Ideas Council and is a volunteer at her church, Passion City D.C.